MI 2: The Movie

 MI 2: The Movie (also known as MI 2) is the second studio album by Nigerian rapper M.I Abaga.
-It was released by Chocolate City November 23, 2010.
+It was released by Chocolate City on November 23, 2010.
 The album features collaborations with 2face Idibia, Bola Adebisi, Brymo, Flavour, Ice Prince, Jesse Jagz, Julius Ceaser, Femi Odukoya, Loose Kaynon, Praiz, Ruby Gyang, Timaya and Waje.
 M.I addresses a wide array of topics on the project, including corruption, poor education, the Niger Delta crisis, shooting, looting, and the sexual objectification of women.
 MI 2 was ranked the best Nigerian album of 2010 by music blog Jaguda, and won Best Album of the Year at the 2011 Nigeria Entertainment Awards.
 It also won Best Rap Album and was nominated for Album of the Year at The Headies 2011.

 Background and promotion

 Primarily a hip hop album, MI 2 incorporates other musical styles such as highlife and R&B. Throughout the record, M.I fuses drum loop patterns with congas and melodious strings.
 The album's title is derived from the movie Mission: Impossible (1996).
 M.I announced in November 2010 that the album would include both an original soundtrack and a movie.
 Chocolate City also revealed that the movie would have three premieres.
 The first premiere would be an invite-only affair for industry insiders, and the second would be dedicated to three-hundred lucky fans.
 On December 10, 2010, M.I held an album release party for MI 2 at A-Lounge in Abuja.

 The album's lead single, "Undisputed", was released on November 2, 2010.
 It was released amid reports about M.I's desire to venture into Nollywood.
-An accompanying music video for "Undisputed" was released in March 2011, along with an animated video for the album's opener "Prelude".
+The accompanying music video for "Undisputed" was released in March 2011, along with an animated video for the album's opener "Prelude".
 The Brymo-assisted track "Action Film" was released on December 10, 2010, as the album's second single.
 An animated video for the song was released in June 2011.

 The album's third single, "Beef", was released on December 19, 2010.
 It is a diss track targeted at Kelly Handsome and Iceberg Slim.
 "Nobody" was released as the album's fourth single.
 A leaked version of the song, which features vocals by 2face Idibia, appeared on several blog sites in February 2010.